All Episodes

 Black and Hispanic police officers are more likely to fire a gun at blacks than white officers.

-This, according to a Department of Justice report in 2015 about the Philly police department, further confirmed that by a study conducted by the University of Pennsylvania criminologist Greg Ridgway in 2015 that determined black cops were 3.3 times more likely to fire a gun than other crops cops at a crime scene.
+This, according to a Department of Justice report in 2015 about the Philly Police Department, further confirmed that by a study conducted by the University of Pennsylvania criminologist Greg Ridgway in 2015 that determined black cops were 3.3 times more likely to fire a gun than other cops at a crime scene.

 It gets ridiculous the way we demographically break everything down.

-I'll give you another example of all of this.
+I'll give you another example of all this.

-You got former New York City Mayor Rudy Giuliani is under fire for saying the black lives matter movement.
+You got former New York City Mayor Rudy Giuliani is under fire for saying the Black Lives Matter movement, he said, when you say Black Lives Matter, that's inherently racist.

 Sir, you said that the Black Lives Matter movement has put a target on the back of police officers.